-1. The PT PYRAMID: You cannot go wrong with the PT Pyramid.
-This is probably the first workout I remember when I first joined the military to get PT scores higher.
-There are many derivations of the standards 1-10-1 Pullup, Pushups x 2, Situps x 3 PT Pyramid, and you are only limited to your imagination and some common sense.
+1. The PT Pyramid: You cannot go wrong with the PT pyramid.
+This is probably the first workout I remember when I joined the military and wanted to improve my PT scores.
+There are many derivations of the standard 1-10-1 pull-up, push-ups x2, sit-ups x3 PT pyramid, and you are limited only by your imagination and some common sense.

-2. The Super Set: When you have a short time and no equipment, you can always do the PT Superset to get your reps completed for that day and say you actually did something physical.
-You are only limited to how many sets you have time to do or your body can handle.
+2. The Super Set: When you have little time and no equipment, you always can do the PT super set to get your reps completed for that day and say you did something physical.
+You are limited only by how many sets you have time to do or your body can handle.

 4-6.
-Classic Variations: These fall into the Max Rep Set category and can be done quickly.
-In 30 minutes you can really get a great workout if you push yourself.
-The Murph, made popular by CrossFit, as well as the Sandbaby Murph and 500 also fall into this category and require minimal equipment (pullup bar and a back pack).
+Classic variations: These fall into the max-rep set category and can be done quickly.
+In 30 minutes, you really can get a great workout if you push yourself.
+The Murph (made popular by CrossFit), Sandbaby Murph and 500 also fall into this category and require minimal equipment (a pull-up bar and backpack).

-Sometimes, you may go to the gym having forgotten your routine at home and have to wing it.
-Here are some classic Lift /PT/ Cardio Mix workouts that will help you still get something done.
+Sometimes, you may have to wing it at the gym.
+Here are some classic lift/PT/cardio mix workouts that will help you still get something done.

-7. The "Kitchen Sink" Circuit: Sometimes, when I walk into a hotel weight room (plenty of time to kill) and just see a room full of machines with no free weights, I try something to challenge myself.
-Every exercise available you do as much weight as you can for as many reps as you can.
-In between, bouncing from one machine exercise to the next, rest with 50 abs of choice or 1 minute plank post.
-"Rest with abs" is a great way to keep moving and feel like you are doing something constantly.
-Also see how quickly you can burn 100 calories on ANY of the cardio machines – all out sprints.
+7. The "Kitchen Sink" Circuit: Sometimes, when I walk into a hotel weight room and just see a room full of machines with no free weights, I try something to challenge myself.
+For every exercise available, you do as much weight as you can for as many reps as you can.
+In between, bouncing from one machine exercise to the next, rest with 50 abs of choice or a one-minute plank pose.

-9. Just Run: Sometimes you only can get in a run.
-You make these long and slow or short and fast intervals depending on how you feel.
-I usually like to jog around, find a track, and do a mix of bleacher runs, run and leg PT sets, and sprints.
+9. Just run: Sometimes you only can get in a run.
+You can make these long and slow or short and fast intervals, depending on how you feel.
+I usually like to jog around, find a track and do a mix of bleacher runs, run and leg PT sets, and sprints.

-10. Just Stretch and Work on Mobility: There is the easy "stretch PT" day.
-Take a few minutes to warmup and spend the rest of your time stretching from head to toe.
-Focusing on mobility, foam roller work, and some dynamic stretches can help loosen the body or aching joints and muscles.
+10. Just Stretch and work on Mobility: There is the easy "stretch PT" day.
+Take a few minutes to warm up and spend the rest of your time stretching from head to toe.
+Focusing on mobility, foam-roller work and some dynamic stretches can help loosen the body or aching joints and muscles.
 A mobility day in the pool is also a great way to deviate from the original plan, if you feel your body needs a rest.
-Enjoy the options of these classic Go-To programs above.
-Some gear you should consider if you need something besides a calisthenics workout as your back up plan: